danomatika/ofxMidi/README.md

 Running an Example Projects
 ---------------------------

-The example projects are in the `ofxMidi/midiInputExample`, `ofxMidi/midiOutputExample`, & `ofxMidi/midiExampleIOS` folders.
+The example projects are in the `midiInputSynchronousEventsExample`, `ofxMidi/midiInputBufferedThreadChannelExample`, `ofxMidi/midiOutputExample`, `midiTimingExample` & `ofxMidi/midiExampleIOS` folders.

 Project files for the examples are not included so you will need to generate the project files for your operating system and development environment using the OF ProjectGenerator which is included with the openFrameworks distribution.